 16.1-01-09.
-REGULATIONS GOVERNING INITIATIVE, REFERENDUM, OR RECALL PETITIONS.)
+REGULATIONS GOVERNING INITIATIVE, REFERENDUM, OR RECALL PETITIONS.

-- 1. No person shall sign any initiative, referendum, or recall petition circulated pursuant to the provisions of article 105 of the amendments to the Constitution of North Dakota unless he is a qualified elector.
+- 1. No person shall sign any initiative, referendum, or recall petition circulated pursuant to the provisions of article III of the Constitution of North Dakota unless he is a qualified elector.
 No person shall sign any petition more than once, and each signer shall add, after his signature, his post-office address, telephone number if he has one, and the date of signing.
 Every qualified elector signing a petition shall do so in the presence of the person circulating the petition.
 Each copy of any petition provided for in this section, before being filed, shall have attached thereto an affidavit executed by the circulator to the effect that each signature was signed in his presence, and that the petition was circulated in its entirety. - 2.
-No petition shall be circulated under the authority of article 105 of the amendments to the Constitution by a person who is less than eighteen years of age, nor shall the affidavit called for by subsection 1 of this section be executed by a person who is less than eighteen years of age at the time of signing.
-All petitions circulated under the authority of the Constitution and of this section must be circulated in their entirety.

-16.1-01-10.
-SECRETARY OF STATE TO PASS UPON SUFFICIENCY OF PETITIONS - METHOD - TIME LIMIT.)
+No petition shall be circulated under the authority of article III of the Constitution by a person who is less than eighteen years of age, nor shall the affidavit called for by subsection 1 of this section be executed by a person who is less than eighteen years of age at the time of signing.
+All petitions circulated under the authority of the Constitution and of this section must be circulated in their entirety. - 16.1-01-10.
+SECRETARY OF STATE TO PASS UPON SUFFICIENCY OF PETITIONS METHOD TIME LIMIT.
 The secretary of state shall have a reasonable period, not to exceed thirty-five days, in which to pass upon the sufficiency of any petition mentioned in section 16.1-01-09.
-The form and style of the verification procedure shall be determined by the secretary of state.
-Signatures determined by the secretary of state to be invalid shall not be counted, and all violations of law discovered by the secretary of state shall be reported to the attorney general for prosecution.

-16.1-01-11.
-CERTAIN QUESTIONS NOT TO BE VOTED UPON FOR THREE MONTHS.)
-Whenever at any election a bond issue or mill levy question has failed to receive the required number of votes for approval by the electors, the matter shall not again be submitted to a vote until a period of at least three months shall have expired, and in no event shall more than two elections on the same general matter be held within twelve consecutive calendar months.

-16.1-01-12.
-ELECTION OFFENSES - PENALTY.)
+The secretary of state shall conduct a representative random sampling of the signatures contained in such petitions by the use of questionnaires, post cards, telephone calls, personal interviews, or other accepted information gathering techniques, or any combinations thereof, to determine the validity of the signatures.
+Signatures determined by the secretary of state to be invalid shall not be counted, and all violations of law discovered by the secretary of state shall be reported to the attorney general for prosecution. - 16.1-01-11.
+CERTAIN QUESTIONS NOT TO BE VOTED UPON FOR THREE MONTHS.
+Whenever at any election a bond issue or mill levy question has failed to receive the required number of votes for approval by the electors, the matter shall not again be submitted to a vote until a period of at least three months shall have expired, and in no event shall more than two elections on the same general matter be held within twelve consecutive calendar months. - 16.1-01-12.
+ELECTION OFFENSES PENALTY.
 It shall be unlawful for a person to: